 We are working to bridge the translational gap between evidence-based interventions and clinical practice through our collaborations and our extensive experience of training practitioners and implementing health service interventions.

 We work across three programs of activity:

-A) Understanding the dynamics of abuse and resilience through the analysis of longitudinal data sets.
+A) Understanding the dynamics of abuse and resilience.

 B) Testing clinician early identification of abuse and first line responses.